alexpdp7/wakat/coding/documenting_code.rst

 So which documentation should we provide?
 We can classify it as:

 * Implementation documentation.
-It explains how the code works; which algorithms does it use, what it actually does, etc.
+It explains how the code works; which algorithms does it use, why it is implemented that way, etc.
 * Interface documentation.
 It explains how to use some unit; which parameters has a function and what does it return, what a module/class purpose is and how to use it, etc.
 * Architecture documentation.
 It explains how the code is structured, which parts it has and how they assemble to become a complete program.
 * Hacking documentation.
 It explains how to build and test the code.